 Of course the monorail is not the only form of Disney transportation!
 You can use the bus system – while this can be a bit slow, it is very efficient and gets you where you need to go.

-The Disney Skyliner is also available, and a ferry boat is also a fun way to get around.
+The Disney Skyliner is also available, and a ferry boat is another fun way to get around.
 There is no shortage of transportation options in Walt Disney World!

 If you want to splurge, you can book a Minnie Van!
 These aren’t free, but a private ride might be worth it for you.